rossta/rossta.github.com/source/blog/2017-11-05-from-sprockets-to-webpacker.html.md

 To move dependencies to Webpack, we first created counterpart "packs" for `vendor.js` and `application.js`.

-> By Webpacker convention, each file in the packs directory serves as a separate entry point in Webpack
+> Webpacker convention: each file in the packs directory serves as a separate entry point in Webpack

 ```txt
 # directory layout